 Now I know this doesn’t sound budget friendly AT ALL.
-Bacon is ridiculously expensive and mushrooms aren’t exactly the cheapest vegetable out there.
-But for 4, this is actually a really reasonable dish.
-And it helps that it tastes so good.
+Bacon can be quite expensive and mushrooms aren’t always the most cost effective, especially since they shrink down to almost nothing when cooked.
+But they are both high-flavor ingredients which means you don’t need a lot of it to make a recipe taste good.
 This is the one dish that will debunk all the myths that budget cooking has to be boring and bland.
 The sauce has plenty of bacon and veg and it’s absolutely silky and creamy (without adding any cream!).

 Usually I would add 250ml cream and loads of cheese to this which obviously ups the calorie content as well as the price so this is a win-win situation.
 Once again, adding things like garlic, onions and spices adds a lot of depth and flavour without adding too much to the overall cost of the dish.

-If you wanted to bulk this up even more (not that you would need to) you could add some garlic bread and a salad (for instance if you’re having guests over etc.).
-However, I really don’t think it’s necessary to serve anything with this other than maybe a nice glass of wine (and you get some REALLY nice wines for R20 a bottle let me tell you!)
+If you wanted to bulk this up even more (not that you would need to) you could add some garlic bread and a salad.
+However, I really don’t think it’s necessary to serve anything with this for a casual weeknight dinner.

 250g Bacon, Chopped